Vixcyy/Ultimate-EventManager-Guide-/Mindono.md

 Last To Leave VC: 100 mil

-Ban Battle 10mil
+Ban Battle 20mil

-Mafia: 5 mil
+Mafia: 10 mil

-Tea Game: 1 mil
+Roll kill: 10mil

-Roll kill: 5m
+Tea Game: 5 mil

-Any Other like guess the number/emoji, race etc can be anywhere above 1 mill
+Any Other like guess the number/emoji, race etc can be anywhere above 5 mill